Jawahar Navodaya Vidyalaya, Kangra

 Jawahar Navodaya Vidyalaya, Kangra, locally known as JNV Paprola, is a boarding, co-educational school in Kangra district of Himachal Pradesh state in India.
 Navodaya Vidyalayas are funded by the Indian Ministry of Human Resources Development and administered by Navodaya Vidyalaya Smiti, an autonomous body under the ministry.

 History

 The school was established in 1987, and is a part of Jawahar Navodaya Vidyalaya schools.
 The permanent campus of this school is located at Paprola, Kangra.
-This school is administered and monitored by Chandigarh regional office of Navodaya Vidyalaya Smiti.
+This school is administered and monitored by Chandigarh regional office of Navodaya Vidyalaya Samiti.
 It comes under the ministry of human resources and development.

 Admissions

 Students are admitted by the Jawahar Navodaya Vidyalaya selection test.

 Affiliations

 JNV Kangra is affiliated to Central Board of Secondary Education with affiliation number 640006, following the curriculum prescribed by CBSE.